Table of Contents

 True friends will have no problem if you’re not drinking while out, and in some cases, they may even join you on your sober January journey.

-3. Announce Your 30 Day Goal Ahead of Time
+3. Announce Your 30 Day Sober Goal Ahead of Time

-One way to stay accountable is to tell the important people in your life what your goals and intentions will be for sober January.
+One way to stay accountable is to tell the important people in your life about your goals and intentions for sober January.

 You don’t have to necessarily announce your 30-day challenge to the world, but a little bit of accountability can go a long way.